apache/trafficcontrol/docs/source/api/cachegroups_id_deliveryservices.rst

 ``POST``
 ========
-Assigns a :term:`Cache Group` to one or more :term:`Delivery Services`
+Assigns all of the "assignable" servers within a :term:`Cache Group` to one or more :term:`Delivery Services`.

+.. note:: "Assignable" here means all of the :ref:`Cache Group's servers <cache-group-servers>` that have a :term:`Type` that matches one of the glob patterns ``EDGE*`` or ``ORG*``.
+If even one server of any :term:`Type` exists within the :term:`Cache Group` that is not assigned to the same CDN as the :term:`Delivery Service` to which an attempt is being made to assign them, the request will fail.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"